Paras Khadka: 2018 onwards

-In July 2018, he was named as the captain of Nepal's squad for their One Day International (ODI) series against the Netherlands.
+In July 2018, he was named the captain of Nepal's squad for their One Day International (ODI) series against the Netherlands.
 These were Nepal's first ODI matches since gaining ODI status during the 2018 Cricket World Cup Qualifier.
 He made his ODI debut for Nepal against the Netherlands on 1 August 2018.

 In August 2018, he was named the captain of Nepal's squad for the 2018 Asia Cup Qualifier tournament.
 In October 2018, he was named the captain of Nepal's squad in the Eastern sub-region group for the 2018–19 ICC World Twenty20 Asia Qualifier tournament.

-In the third match of Nepal's tour of the United Arab Emirates, Paras became first Nepalese batsman to score an ODI century at Dubai.
-He was adjudged the Man of the Match where he scored 115 runs off 109 balls.
+In the third match of Nepal's tour of the United Arab Emirates, Paras became the first Nepalese batsman to score an ODI century in Dubai.
+He was adjudged the Man of the Match, scoring 115 runs off 109 balls.

-In June 2019, he was named as the captain of Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
+In June 2019, he was named the captain of Nepal's squad for the Regional Finals of the 2018–19 ICC T20 World Cup Asia Qualifier tournament.
 In September 2019, he scored his first T20I century and became the first and only captain in men's T20I cricket to score a century as a captain when chasing.

-On 15 October 2019, Khadka resigned as captain of the Nepalese national cricket team.
+On 15 October 2019, Khadka resigned as the Nepalese national cricket team captain.
 He explained that he wanted a new way of taking things forward with a fresh start and committed vision, with everyone involved, following the reinstatement of the Cricket Association of Nepal.

-Soon after his resignation from captaincy, Khadka was signed by Team Abu Dhabi for the 2019 T10 League.
+Soon after he resigned from captaincy, Khadka was signed by Team Abu Dhabi for the 2019 T10 League.
 With this signing, Khadka became the 3rd Nepalese cricketer to play in a foreign franchise league, after Sandeep Lamichhane and Sompal Kami.
-Khadka said "It is an honour to play in this incredibly exciting tournament.
-I know the matches are going to be intense, but I love playing against the world's best.
-I'm hoping to see the Nepalese flag flying high in the stands of Zayed Cricket Stadium when I play next month."
-Khadka replaced Pakistani left-arm pacer Mohammad Amir, after he and other Pakistani players were ruled ineligible for the tournament by the PCB.
+Khadka said, "It is an honour to play in this incredibly exciting tournament.
+I know the matches will be intense, but I love playing against the world's best.
+I hope to see the Nepalese flag flying high in the stands of Zayed Cricket Stadium when I play next month."
+Khadka replaced Pakistani left-arm pacer Mohammad Amir after the PCB ruled him and other Pakistani players ineligible for the tournament.
 Trevor Bayliss, head coach of Team Abu Dhabi, referred to him as an impressive player who excelled in short forms of the game, and both his batting and bowling prowess made him a threat to the opposition.

 In November 2019, he was also named in Nepal's squad for the cricket tournament at the 2019 South Asian Games.
-The Nepal team won the bronze medal, after they beat the Maldives by five wickets in the third-place playoff match.
-In September 2020, he was one of eighteen cricketers to be awarded with a central contract by the Cricket Association of Nepal.
+The Nepal team won the bronze medal after they beat the Maldives by five wickets in the third-place playoff match.
+In September 2020, he was among eighteen cricketers awarded a central contract by the Cricket Association of Nepal.

 In November 2020, Khadka was nominated for the ICC Men's Associate Cricketer of the Decade award.

 On 3 August 2021, Khadka announced retirement from international cricket.